 I was fortunate then, as I am now, to have friends who indulge my nerdiness, and they came over to play the game with me.
 Sadly, we got bored even before we managed to set up the board.
 So many rules, so much going on, and none of us had ever played before.
 We never even finished the game and I didn’t actually play a game of Risk until almost a decade later.

 If you have a copy of that game floating around (I think mine is still at my parents’ house), by all means break it out.
-But you can also give these games a go:
+But you can also give these party games a go:

 Scrabble: The Hobbit Edition